incorrupt/neat-repo/docs/CONTRIBUTING.md

 ### Report Bugs

-If you found a bug or want to propose a new feature, thank you for taking the time to report it 🙏 To do so, just open an issue and give as much information as you can about the bug you found and how to reproduce it.
+If you found a bug or want to propose a new feature, thank you for taking the time to report it.
+To do so, just open an issue and give as much information as you can about the bug you found and how to reproduce it.

 If you know this is a quick fix, you can apply the labels `good first issue` and `easy` so programmers new to {{project_name}} can find it easily to resolve it.